drumusician/woff/blog/you_dont_have_to_choose.md

 At the Kabisa Amsterdam Team (a.k.a.
 KAT) office we have a nice tradition every Friday, World of Food Friday's, or in short, WOFF.
 It brings our team together and let's all of us sync in as we are often busy on many different projects during the week.
 We go out for lunch at a place called World of Food, which is basically a marketplace with all kinds of small food stands with the best food from all over the world.
 The nice thing is that you can pick and choose what you like and then all sit together and enjoy a nice meal, while discussing all our experiences from the past week.

 Now I started to think about this and found this scenario to be very similar to the choices we have to make during the startup of a new project.
-First of all the choice of technology in the vast World of Frontend Frameworks(WOFF :0), all developers do have their own preferred meal.
+First of all the choice of technology in the vast World of Frontend Frameworks(WOFF :) ) , as all developers do have their own preferred meal.
 But not only just the choice in what framework to use for the frontend but also the choice between going with a Single Page Application(SPA) or a Server Side Rendered Application(SSRA).
 These days I think people tend to grab an SPA framework far too quickly, and I believe that is mainly because they are afraid that it'll become hard to integrate an SSRA with an SPA after the start of the project.

-These days many technologies provide a backend that servers pages really quickly that the choice of an SPA does not merely become a matter of page load speeds, but rather a choice of needing the in-page interaction.
+These days many technologies provide a backend that serves pages really quickly that the choice of an SPA does not merely become a matter of page load speeds, but rather a choice of needing the in-page interaction.
 In this post I like to explore the way we can use an SSRA and add Frontend Components as we go along, without necessarily limiting ourselves to a specific framework.

 We'll start by setting up a basic SSRA using the awesome Phoenix Framework.
 Using the Phoenix generator this is very straightforward.
 For this we'll need to have Elixir and Phoenix installed.
 For instruction please refer to their guides [here](https://elixir-lang.org/install.html) and [here](https://hexdocs.pm/phoenix/installation.html).
-Once that is ready we can generate our projec like this:
+Once that is ready we can generate our project like this:

 ```shell
 mix phx.new woff --no-ecto